Sunday, August 28, 2011

 Don't worry if you don't do well in a competition.
 Concentrate on what you learned from the experience and use it.
 Dancing is a process.
 The more practice, the better the performance.

-Scoring on DWTS and SCD are a good bit easier than competition ballroom dance.
+Scoring on DWTS and SCD is a bit easier than competition ballroom dance.
 Most competition dance floors can really only hold about 12 couples dancing at a time.
 If the field for an event is larger than that, organizers will hold qualifying rounds (several groups in separate rounds of about 10-15 couples) until they whittle the field down to about 24 couples, then the quarterfinal round (2 separate rounds of about 12 each), then the semifinal (1 round of about 12), and finally the final (1 round, usually 6 or 7 couples).
 The rounds for a particular event may run in succession or may be interspersed with other rounds for other events.

 In preliminary rounds leading up to a final round of an event/heat, the judges are asked to "recall" a certain number of dancers to the next round.
 Judges select to recall couples they think are the best and the couples with the most marks moves into the next round.